 Bombus hypnorum mapping project

 Bombus hypnorum (The Tree Bee) was recorded as new to Britain in 2001 in Landford, Wilts.
-Since then, the bee has spread rapidly, and is now plentiful in many parts of England and south Wales.
+Since then, the bee has spread rapidly, and is now plentiful in many parts of England, Wales and southern and central Scotland.
 The aim of this project is to monitor the spread and status of this new arrival on a yearly basis.